DEFRA/design-standards/Maps.md

 ## Before you start

+All essential geographic information must be available in non visual formats such as text or lists.

+Maps should be used as visual enhancements of this information for people who choose to use them.

+Interactive maps should only be used when there is a user need.

 Before you start designing a map you must:

 -   Carry out user research without a map to find out if one is needed